-Service and corporate performance management has been addressed earlier in the report in the context of the comprehensive review of performance during 2020/21 and the development of the Council Plan and monitoring is now well established.
+Service and corporate performance management has been addressed earlier in the report.
 Corporate risk management is reviewed regularly as part of the Performance and Resources Report.
-Directorate level risks are routinely monitored by Directorate Management Teams.
-Directorate level risks are routinely monitored by Directorate Management Teams.
+Corporate risks are routinely monitored by ELT and directorate level risks are routinely monitored by Directorate Management Teams.